jigpu/linuxwacom-wiki-archive/wiki/USB_Kernel_driver.md

 where *Vendor=056a* indicates a Wacom device. *Driver=wacom* means the Wacom driver is in control of the tablet.
-If you see anything other than wacom after *Driver=*, your model is not supported in your current kernel and the kernel driver/module needs to be updated.
+If you see anything other than wacom after *Driver=*, your model is not supported in your current kernel and the kernel driver/module wacom.ko needs to be updated.
+See below.

 Alternatively, *more /proc/bus/input/devices* gives you